 In May 2018, Indigenous Business Australia (IBA) launched its inaugural Strong Women Strong Business conference, bringing 200 Aboriginal and Torres Strait Islander business women and aspiring business women from across the country together in Adelaide for a three-day event.
 Further, there is an active network of over 1,400 women on the Facebook group who will have access to support and mentoring through the new platform.

 IBA has been growing its support for Indigenous women in business, with nearly 700 women entrepreneurs supported with finance or business support in the two years since 1 July 2017.
-The number of IBA business loans given to women increased by 83 per cent in the period 2017 to 2019.
+The number of IBA business loans given to women increased by 93 per cent (correction on 4 Oct 2019 from previously published 83%) in the period 2017 to 2019.
 The proportion of loan approvals that were only for women also increased by 27 per cent over that same time.

 Stella de Cos, Business Solutions Director at IBA and an Arrernte woman, has been on the Strong Women Strong Business journey since the beginning.